bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Before creating an instance make sure all necessary *configuration* *settings* are added to the system.

-.. note:: Read more about necessary configuration settings in the `Configuration`_ section below.
+.. note:: Read more about necessary configuration settings in the `Configuration`_ section.

 Under the *Instances* section of the main navigation menu there is a list of instances.
 In the upper-right corner click "Create Instance" and choose the module from the drop-down list.
-This is the module an instance will be created for.
+An instance will be created for the selected module.

 .. figure:: _static/CreateInstance_Type1.png

-The type of module will determine the type of instance that will be created: input-streaming, regular-streaming, batch-streaming or output-streaming.
+The type of module determines the type of instance that will be created: input-streaming, regular-streaming, batch-streaming or output-streaming.

-Each type of instance requires specific settings to be filled in alongside with general settings equal for all instances.
-This settings are to be specified in the form appearing after selecting a module type.
+Each type of instance requires specific settings to be filled in alongside with general settings common for all instances.
+These settings are to be specified in the form that appears after selecting a module type.

-Please, review the tables with general and specific fields description below.
+Please, review the lists with general and specific fields description below.

 **General fields**

 - Name *
     A unique name of an instance.
-Must contain only letters, digits or hyphens, and starts with a letter.
+Must consist of only letters, digits or hyphens, and start with a letter.

 - Description
-    Description of an instance
+    Description of an instance.

 - Parallelism
     This field determines the number of tasks that will process the data stream.
-For load reduction and the performance enhancement Parallelism should be over 1.
-Value may be integer or `max` string.
-If `max`, then parallelism equals minimum count of partitions of streams (1 by default).
+To reduce the load and increase processing speed, the Parallelism parameter value should be larger than 1.
+Value may be integer or "max" string.
+If "max", then parallelism equals to the minimum count of stream partitions (1 by default).
 For an input streaming instance it should not exceed the total number of back-ups (Backup count + Async-backup-count)

 - Options
     JSON with options for the module.
-Validates by implementation of the Streaming Validator method in the module.
+It is validated by implementation of the Streaming Validator method in the module.
 That field can be set as required according to the Validator.

 - Per-Task-Cores
     Quantity of cores for task (1 by default).